augeorge/omics_demo/README.md

 August George, 2023

 Demo notebook to explore an OMICS dataset related to diabetes: https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE9006
+- transcriptomics: complete set of RNA transcripts produced by the genome under a certain condition or cell type.

-Notebook goes through different data science processes:
+This notebook goes through different data science processes:
 * problem description - builing a predctive model to classify diabetes state (healthy, type1, type2) from blood samples
 * data collection and preprocessing from the GEO database
 * exploratory data analysis with descriptive statistics